Samsung/tizen-docs/docs/application/tizen-studio-0/setup/mac.md

    >The license contains important legal notices for using Tizen Studio.
 Read it fully, and click **Accept** only if you agree with the license terms.

    ![Tizen Studio License Agreement](./media/install_sdk_license.png)
-3. Click **...** and specify a new directory to set the SDK and the data location.
+3. Click **Browse** and specify a new directory to set the SDK location and the data location.

    ![Set SDK and data location](./media/install_sdk_directory.png)